metamorph-inc/openmeta-mms/docs/domains/spice.rst

 -  R2 is an equivalent series resistance.
 -  L1 is the lead inductance.

-Other equivalent circuits for this capacitor are also possible, with varying numbers of parasitic elements and degrees of accuracy.
-But, exploring model-accuracy tradeoffs is beyond the scope of this subchapter.
+Other equivalent circuits for this capacitor with varying numbers of parasitic elements and degrees of accuracy are also possible; however, exploring model-accuracy tradeoffs is beyond the scope of this subchapter.

 A 2N222A using a ".MODEL" statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^